Ricci-Cubic Holographic Dark Energy: Confronting Observations, Stability and the Cosmic Coincidence Problem: Observational Data Analysis

+\begin{itemize} \item The value of $\alpha$ close to unity indicates that the Ricci scalar contribution plays a dominant role in the model dynamics, leading to behavior that closely resembles the $\Lambda$CDM model at late times.

+\item The parameter $\lambda$ controls the contribution of the cubic curvature invariant.
+Its non–zero value indicates that higher-order curvature effects can influence the cosmic expansion history, particularly at earlier cosmological epochs.

+\item The parameter $\tilde{\beta}$, which remains close to unity, suggests that the nonlinear curvature interactions remain well behaved and physically consistent within the model. \end{itemize}

-Overall, the combined observational and statistical analysis supports the RCHDE model as a viable and accurate description of the universe’s expansion history.
-It matches current cosmological data well, retains flexibility to introduce new physics, and stands as a promising framework for advancing our understanding of dark energy and cosmic evolution.
+Overall, the combined observational and statistical analysis indicates that the RCHDE model provides a viable description of the expansion history of the universe.
+The model successfully reproduces the observed $H(z)$ behavior and remains consistent with current cosmological observations, while also allowing for additional curvature contributions beyond the standard $\Lambda$CDM framework.